adraismawur/python-template-maxi/README.md

 Any code base that uses it will have a style that is the same no matter who wrote the code.
 A consistent code style makes it easier to read, maintain and expand on code.

+❗ __It is highly recommended that you find a way to automatically apply black whenever you save your code.__

 Style and formatting in coding languages can be a topic of contention.
 Black has made a couple of choices for you, some of which are explained below.

 #### Why does Black use spaces instead of tabs?